Life Lines

 Step 4 Apply Dressing Firmly To Wound

-It is important control blood loss.
-Try to elevate and apply a dressing with pad directly over the wound.
+It is important to control blood loss.
+Try to elevate and apply a dressing with a pad directly over the wound.

 Step 4 Apply Dressing Firmly To Wound